greyatom-school/the-minerva-project/sprint_4/5. Project/README.md

 •	Deploying React application to Firebase.

+Additionally, to complete the project successfully,

+- External pre-requisite 1:

+You need to have a high level domain understanding of [what is financial portfolio](https://www.investopedia.com/terms/p/portfolio.asp) and [how a financial portfolio tracker helps](https://www.benzinga.com/money/best-portfolio-tracker/)

+- External pre-requisite 2:

-Additionally, to complete the project successfully, you need to have an understanding of [Alphavantage](https://www.alphavantage.co/documentation/#daily) - a website that stores datasets and helps you fetch them using API calls.
+You also need to have an understanding of [Alphavantage](https://www.alphavantage.co/documentation/#daily) - a website that stores datasets and helps you fetch them using API calls.
 We will use API services to fetch data and then use it in our project.

 We will be using the TIME_SERIES_DAILY stock prices to populate our web application.
 a)	To use Alphavantage, go to the web page and create a free account to get the API key. *_You will need the API key for any API calls._*